-Campral: Campral is a brand name of a drug Acamprosate, which is used to treat alcohol abuse or alcoholism.
+Campral is a brand name for the drug Acamprosate, which is used to treat alcohol abuse or alcoholism.
 It is administered in doses of two 333 mg tablets, three times per day.
-It takes almost 5-7 days for its steady state concentration in a body--which is a fancy way of saying that it takes 5-7 days for it to be effective, because of the dosing it's important to not miss a dose.
+It takes almost 5-7 days for its steady-state concentration in a body-which is a fancy way of saying that it takes 5-7 days for it to be effective, because of the dosing it's important to not miss a dose.

 Benefits of Campral

-- Campral reduces the cravings for alcohol
+Campral reduces the cravings for alcohol

 Campral is not addictive itself and can be stopped immediately without tapering the doses.